CUCyber/presentations/networking/computer.md

 * ports can be grouped into segments that cannot interact
 * managed switches can signal to routers the virtual network to which packets belong

+Note:
+* Manage switches port rules can range from ip's to MAC addresses

 # Network Security